Rice Bran Is a Dietary Powerhouse, Providing Many Key Nutrients

 Do you like to eat rice?
 If you are like at least half of the world’s population who eat rice as a regular staple in the diet, then you probably do (Hu et al., 2014; Qian et al., 2016).
 If you only like to eat white rice, which has been milled or processed to not only remove the inedible hull, but the rice bran powder, too, then you are missing out on some very important and beneficial nutrients and dietary compounds.

-If you decide to switch from white rice to brown rice, the additional rice bran nutrition may help you reduce the risks of diabetes, cardiovascular disease, and undesirable weight (Kazemzadeh et al., 2014; Kim et al., 2011; Sun et al., 2010).
+If you decide to switch from white rice to brown rice, you put the rice bran back on your plate.
+Researchers have studied brown rice and whole grain intake in relation to metabolic markers, cardiovascular risk factors, and body weight (Kazemzadeh et al., 2014; Kim et al., 2011; Sun et al., 2010).
 Rice does not necessarily have to be brown to be a whole grain, as rice comes in other colors, such as red and black, but if you are only eating white rice, then you are not eating one of Mother Nature’s most wholesome foods - rice bran.

 Many people across the world are making the mistake of milling the bran off the kernel and feeding it to animals!
 While it is great to keep all animals healthy, in reality, humans should be enjoying this nutritional powerhouse, known as rice bran, for themselves.